 One-on-One Career Clarity Coaching

 Hello dear ones.
 This work we would do together is very intimate.
-So instead of a traditional sales page where I talk in bullet points I thought perhaps the best way to share about my coaching is to tell you a deeply personal story.
-If it resonates with you and you’re still reading by the end there’s a good chance we’re a good fit to work together.
+So I thought perhaps the best way to share about my coaching is to tell you a deeply personal story.
+If it resonates with you there’s a good chance we’re a good fit to work together.
 Here it goes:

 There’s a personal development exercise aimed at helping people find what job or career they would like.
 It asks, “What were you obsessed with as a child?
 What were you always doing and thinking about?”
 The idea is that someone will say they were in love with building blocks.
 And perhaps that’s a clue that they should be an architect or real estate developer etc.